Serm357/travel-site-serm/README.md

 - A call to action section for mobile apps
 - And a big footer section with many site and social links

-So, is this just a simple landing page?
-Not at all.